mrocklin/chest/README.rst

 ------------

 ``Chest`` supports Python 2.6+ and Python 3.2+ with a common codebase.

-It is pure Python and requires no dependencies beyond the standard library.
+It currently depends on the ``heapdict`` library.

-It is, in short, a light weight dependency.
+It is a light weight dependency.

 Author
 ------